 We have developed expertise in direct marketing to target new customers across various channels and to drive more sessions on our websites.
-We attract and retain customers through direct marketing using the Internet, e-mail and traditional direct mail marketing methods, and viral and word of mouth marketing.
+We attract and retain customers through direct marketing using the Internet, e-mail and other traditional direct marketing methods, and viral and word of mouth marketing.
 We maintain a global client database to market our new products and services.
-In addition, we have developed multiple marketing technologies designed to maximize the number of customers in that global client database actively purchasing from us, to encourage customers to purchase additional products from us and to increase overall average order values.
+In addition, we have developed multiple marketing technologies designed to maximize the number of customers actively purchasing from us.